Yung Simmie

 Andrew Lamont Thomas, better known by his stage name Yung Simmie, is an American rapper from Miami, Florida.
-He is a member of the South Florida-based hip hop group, Raider Klan.
+He was a member of the South Florida-based hip hop group, Raider Klan.

 Career

-2011–14: Career beginnings, Basement Musik and Shut Up and Vibe series
+2011–2014: Career beginnings, Basement Musik and Shut Up and Vibe series

 Yung Simmie began rapping at a young age before he started recording and releasing songs through his SoundCloud profile.
-In December 2011, he released his first body of work as an underground rapper entitled Purple Lady Underground Tape, a mixtape he released as an independent artiste.
+In December 2011, he released his first body of work as an underground rapper entitled Purple Lady Underground Tape, a mixtape he released as an independent artist.
 In early 2012, he was signed to Raider Klan Records.
 It was under the label he released his first official mixtapes titled G Funk Resurrection 1993–1995: Underground Tape and Tha Undergrxxxd Mixtape: XXL Freshman xf 1993 in February and May 2012 respectively.
 With production credits from Key Nyata, SpaceGhostPurrp, Lil Ugly Mane, with vocal features from some members of Raider Klan including long-time friend Denzel Curry; both mixtapes largely pay tribute to the gangsta-funk genre of hip hop he grew up listening to.

-On January 7, 2013, he dropped the first installment of his Basement Musik series.
+On January 7, 2013, he released the first installment of his Basement Musik series.
 The mixtape included singles like "No More" featuring Chris Travis, "Florida Nigga Mentality (Remix)" featuring SpaceGhostPurrp and "Basement Musik".
 Colin Small of Potholes in My Blog literarily compared the mixtape to When the Smoke Clears: Sixty 6, Sixty 1, the fourth studio album of Three 6 Mafia.
 Rating the mixtape 4 out of 5, he further went on to note that "Basement Musik is a well-crafted synthesis of the neo-Memphis sounds of 2012".
 On July 16, he released Shut Up and Vibe Vol. 1, the first installment of his Shut Up and Vibe series.
 The mixtape includes songs like "Lean With the Sprite" and "Disrespect" featuring vocals from SpaceGhostPurrp.
 Yung Simmie is credited to have featured vocals on Denzel Curry's Nostalgic 64 in a song titled "Threatz", which Mike Madden of Pitchfork Magazine listed as his top 10 individual tracks of 2013.
-December, Yung Simmie dropped Basement Musik 2.
+December, Yung Simmie released Basement Musik 2.
 With no vocal features, the 16-track project enlists the production services of Trill Will, DJ Smokey, PurrpDogg and Yung Simmie.

 In June 2014, Yung Simmie achieved online recognition upon the release of "Acrobat Freestyle", a song which peaked at No. 11 on Billboard Twitter Emerging Artists Chart for the week of June 7.
-He started working on his debut studio album Shup Up and Vibe 2 with the release of two lead singles titled "Full Metal" which peaked at No. 8 on Billboard's Twitter Emerging Artists chart for the week of June 28; and "Thankful" featuring vocals from SpaceGhostPurrp.
+He started working on his debut studio album Shut Up and Vibe 2 with the release of two lead singles titled "Full Metal" which peaked at No. 8 on Billboard's Twitter Emerging Artists chart for the week of June 28; and "Thankful" featuring vocals from SpaceGhostPurrp.
 The album was released on July 7 through Raider Klan Records and enlists the production services of Eskay, Reazy Renegade, DJ Smokey, Trill Will amongst others with vocal appearances from Robb Banks, Pouya, Cashy and Denzel Curry.